 The Whitsundays Islands are a chain of 74 islands located off the tropical northeastern coast of Australia, in the Great Barrier Reef marine park.
 Since the birth of tourism to the area, they have long since been a favourite holiday destination for people from all over the world.
 Several of the islands have housed popular resorts over the years where holidaymakers have been able to enjoy the laid back pace and experience island time.

-The Whitsundays are one of nature's biggest playgrounds with 74 islands, dozens of beaches and kilometres of reefs and marine life.
-Unparalleled in its appeal to snorkellers, scuba divers and boaties, it is an aquatic paradise.
+The Whitsundays are one of nature's biggest playgrounds with 74 islands, dozens of beaches and kilometres of reefs teeming with marine life.
+Unparalleled in its appeal to snorkelers, scuba divers and boaties, it is an aquatic paradise.